 All ferrets enjoy playtimes in the house with the family.
 Some people keep their ferrets as house pets and only cage them when they are being left alone or when they would be in the way of hoovering or cleaning.
 They are very easy to house train provided you let them tell you which corner they want to use!
 Line this corner with a plastic mat and paper and there are few accidents.
 Cat litter trays can also be used but be warned that ferrets adore throwing cat litter about!
 House-ferrets are entertaining pets and soon learn to love sleeping on laps like cats.
 However, unlike cats, they cannot be let out of the house on their own.
 Sadly many ferrets manage to slip through an open door and get lost.

-Whether your ferret lives in the house, a cage or a court, it is a good idea to buy a very small cat collar with a name and address tag for your ferret.
+Whether your ferret lives in the house, a cage or a court, it is a good idea to have it microchipped.
 If it ever escapes it will be quickly identified as a domestic animal and returned to you.
 Unfortunately, many ferrets are mistaken for wild animals and are not recognised as lost pets.